List of Sindhi-language television channels

 This is a list of television channels available in Sindhi language.
-All of these are stationed in Pakistan, but are available in other countries as well.
+All of these are based in Pakistan, but many are available in other countries as well.

 History

-Time News HD offers high definition, Sindhi content to the World.
+Time News HD offers high definition, Sindhi content to the world.

 Television in Pakistan expanded after 2002.

 Private television channels were allowed during the rule of Pervez Musharraf in 2000.

 Sindhi media tends to cover topics which may not be covered by Urdu or English media.

 Pakistan has government owned as well as private media (including print and electronic), which is free and covers happenings in the nation and the rest of the world.